 Full Time / Part Time: Full-Time

-Follow procedural protocols (such as Multiple Sleep Latency Test (MSLT), CPAP, oxygen titration etc.) to ensure collection of appropriate data.
-Follow "lights out" procedures to establish and document baseline values (such as body position, oxyhemoglobin saturation, respiratory and heart rates, etc.).
-Perform Polysomnographic data acquisition while monitoring study-tracing quality to ensure signals are artifact-free and make adjustments, if necessary.
-Document routine observations including sleep stages and clinical events, changes in procedure, and significant events in order to facilitate scoring and interpretation of polysomnographic results.
-Implement appropriate interventions (including actions necessary for patient safety and therapeutic intervention such as continuous and bi-levels positive airway pressure, oxygen administration, etc.).
+3) Polysomnographic Procedures Follow procedural protocols (such as Multiple Sleep Latency Test (MSLT), CPAP and oxygen titration, etc.) to ensure collection of appropriate data.
+Follow “lights out” procedures to establish and document baseline values (such as body. position, oxyhemoglobin saturation, respiratory and heart rates, etc.).
+Perform polysomnographic data acquisition while monitoring study-tracing quality to ensure signals are artifact-free.
+Identify and report signal abnormalities.
+Document routine observations, including sleep stages and clinical events, changes in procedure, and other significant events in order to facilitate scoring and interpretation of polysomnographic results.
+Assist with appropriate interventions (including actions necessary for patient safety and therapeutic intervention such as continuous and bi-level positive airway pressure, oxygen administration, etc.).

-Follow "lights" out procedures to verify integrity of collected data and complete the data collection process (repeats the physiological and instrument calibrations and instructs the patient on completing questionnaires, etc.).
-Demonstrate the knowledge and skills necessary to recognize and provide age specific care in the treatment, assessment, and education of neonatal, pediatric, adolescent, adult, and geriatric patients.
-Oversees and performs difficult and unusual procedures and therapeutic interventions.
-Demonstrate knowledge and skill to recognize and trouble shoot equipment problems.
+4) Polysomnographic Procedures-con’t Follow “lights out” procedures to verify integrity of collected data and complete the data collection process (e.g. repeats the physiological and instrument calibrations and instructs the patient on completing questionnaires, etc.).
+Demonstrates the knowledge and skills necessary to recognize and provide age specific care in the treatment, assessment, and education of neonatal, pediatric, adolescent, adult, and geriatric patients.
+Demonstrate basic troubleshooting skills.